Uniminutoarduino/RaspyControlLab/README.md

 sudo reboot
 ```

 This will reboot your Raspberry Pi.
-This changes should resolve the problem.
+These changes should resolve the problem.